Discover your potential savings with our ROI Calculator

 Do thorough research on the supplier's reputation online

-Leverage the power of the internet to investigate the supplier.
-Research the supplier’s website and digital channels, read reviews from Consumer Reports and the Better Business Bureau and search the FDA website for information relevant to suppliers’ compliance with CGMP regulations to check for warning letters.
+Leverage online research, regulatory databases, and compliance history to investigate the supplier.
+Review the supplier’s website and digital channels, read feedback from Consumer Reports and the Better Business Bureau, and search FDA records for CGMP compliance information or warning letters—insights that support effective, risk-based supplier audit management.

 CAPA raised per Year